panistdepl/panist-browser-extension/README.md

 This add-on performs the following task:

-* Add an ISTEX button next to any DOI, OpenUrl and PMID found in the browser page in case the corresponding document is present in ISTEX, based on the ISTEX OpenURL service.
-Clicking on the ISTEX button will open a new tab with opening the corresponding PDF, assuming that the access to the ISTEX full-texts is authorized.
+* Add an PANIST button next to any DOI, OpenUrl and PMID found in the browser page in case the corresponding document is present in PANIST, based on the PANIST OpenURL service.
+Clicking on the PANIST button will open a new tab with opening the corresponding PDF, assuming that the access to the PANIST full-texts is authorized.

 ## Supported identifiers and protocols